Today is National Senior Health and Fitness Day! Read on to learn more about strength training as you age to maintain a healthy senior lifestyle!

 C.S Lewis once said, “you are never too old to set another goal.”
 As we age, most people start to give up on strength training.
 Many forget to workout, some think they aren’t strong enough to do it and others just don’t even know where to start.

 It’s totally OK to not feel comfortable exercising as we age, but it should not feel as if we can’t do it.
-You can achieve anything you set your mind to if you truly want it.
 Here are some tips on how to slowly get back to exercising and how exercising as you age will benefit your life.

 Exercising can help prevent chronic diseases such as arthritis and diabetes, and it also helps build a routine for your life.
 You just need to get in around 150 minutes of working out a week , according to Aaptive, an online health resource.
 That is about two and a half hours a week, or about 20 minutes a day.